 Breast Pads and Nipple Cream

 Breast pads and nipple cream are vital for your breastfeeding basket.
 Breastfeeding can be less than comfortable in the beginning.
-Keeping tools for your nursing comfort nearby will raise your chance of success.
-This is a great place to store your favorite breastfeeding guide for those random questions.
+Keeping tools like a Tricare Breast Pump for your nursing comfort will raise your chance of success.

 If your usual nursing spot has a TV in the same room, having the remote control within reach could be helpful.
 Whether you want to catch up on some of your shows or put the TV on to occupy your other children, having the remote nearby is a good idea.